franzbu/EnhancedSpaces.spoon/README.md

 Restart Hammerspoon and you are ready to go.
 You might additionally be interested in adjusting the amount and names of your mSpaces and your default mSpace; to do so see above.

-All you will see for now is a new icon in your menu bar indicating your current mSpace.
+After having Mellon runngin, all you will see for now is a new icon in your menu bar indicating your current mSpace.
 Let us find out now how to populate your mSpaces.

 ## mSpaces